 Copyright 2011 Ellen Elizabeth Sauter

 Sauter, Ellen Elizabeth.
-"Dissolution of the chondrocyte cytoskeleton prevents mitochondrial oxidant release and cell death in injured articular cartilage." master's thesis, University of Iowa, 2011.
+"Dissolution of the chondrocyte cytoskeleton prevents mitochondrial oxidant release and cell death in injured articular cartilage." master's Master's thesis, University of Iowa, 2011.